How we govern the group

 Our approach

-We have a dedicated email address for use by current and/or potential investors (alumasc@camarco.co.uk).
-After the AGM, the Company announces the results of the voting, including details of the proxy votes cast or received.
-In addition, this information is available on our investor section of the website (www.alumasc.co.uk).
+A dedicated email address is available for use by current and/or potential investors (alumasc@camarco.co.uk).
+Our AGM is an opportunity for investors to meet the Board, the Company announces the results of the voting, including details of the proxy votes cast or received via an RNS.
+This information is also available on our investor section of the website (www.alumasc.co.uk).

-We communicated with our shareholders and analysts through: the Annual Report, the half-year announcements, the AGM and roadshows/meetings with investors and at analysts’ briefings, and via InvestorMeet.
+We communicated with our shareholders and analysts through: the Annual Report, the half-year and full-year announcements, the AGM and roadshows/meetings with investors/potential investors and at analysts’ briefings, and via InvestorMeetCompany.